pandalajka/simple_portfolio_project/readme.md

 Simple, modern portfolio project with a clean design and neat arrangement of contents.

 ## Technologies
-Project is created with:
+This project is created with:
 * HTML5
 * CSS3 & Flexbox
-* JavaScript
+* jQuery

 ## Credits